Judith Pordon: Poetry

-Future works, currently in progress, include a book on creativity, several more books of poetry, an autobiography, and an amplification of her screenplay sHe into a novel.
+Future works, currently in progress, include a book on creativity, several more books of poetry, and a multigenerational family memoir.

 Commissions and recognition

 In 2001, she was commissioned by Andrew Levin of Clemson University Music Department to write lyrics for an operatic composition, Flourishing True which was performed in the winter of 2002 at the 10th anniversary of the Brooks Center at Clemson University.

 She is listed in The Who's Who of American Women, and The Who's Who of the World.

 Poetry editor

 Since 2001, she has been the editor of an [online international poetry anthology] is a widely read website on anti-war poems, nature poetry, poems of loss and grieving, spiritual poetry, women poets, and poems in Spanish.
 She has helped popularize many contemporary poets including David Shumate, Lola Haskins, Quentin Huff, Susan Dane, Bill Mohr, Scott Wiggerman, Gaston Ng, and Marilyn Krysl.